SudhenduP/sudhendu-website/content/authors/admin/_index.md

 I am currently based in Dubai, UAE and in love with the city.
 I am self-taught Python programmer and use it to create small utlities to make my life easy!
 Head over to Git!

-I am big fan of Professor Noam Chomsky.
-I keep huge interest in complex systems.
+I am big fan of Professor Noam Chomsky and keep keen interest in complex systems.
 I enjoy reading and running during my free time.
 I am an ultra-distance runner and have completed couple of 100k.
-Either see me runnnig or see me petting some stray cat or dog!

 Thank you for stopping by!
 Peace out!
 </div>